Appointments

 Appointments are carried out either face to face or telephone consultations which is optional.
 You will be asked what your appointment is regarding and this is to ensure your appointment is booked with the most appropriate clinician.

-We are open from 8am until 6pm Monday to Friday.
+We are open from 8am until 6.30pm Monday to Friday.
 We also have some availability in the Extended Access clinics (run by H&SH) which are held on an evening and weekends in our practice.

-If you are already registered for online services to book appointments then please click here to access the service.
+We also have some appointments available to book online, if you are already registered for online services to book an appointment please click here to access the service.

 Please note: We are closed on weekends and Public Holidays.